eason-pan-ep/maze-generation-algorithms-visualization/README.md

 get to the program's main directory in the terminal and run `python3 maze_generation_algorithms_visualization.py`.

 For Prim's algorithm:
-(turtlr has been imported)
+(turtle has been imported)
-    1. Open terminal, run 'python3 maze.py'.
+- Open terminal, run 'python3 maze.py'.
-    2. Input an integer (the side length of the square maze the user wants).
+- Input an integer (the side length of the square maze the user wants).

 ## Required Package
 Tkinter